wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 70%
 :name: uniprot

 The information flow in Uniprot.
+CC BY-NC-ND 4.0, https://creativecommons.org/licenses/by-nc-nd/4.0/ {cite}`uniprot_2021`.
 :::

 **UniProtKB** is the central hub for functional information on proteins.